a-vortex/a-vortex/README.md

 <img align="right" alt="Developer vector created by storyset - www.freepik.com" height="600" src="https://raw.githubusercontent.com/a-vortex/a-vortex/main/wepik-export-20231123165333EBJo.jpeg">

 # 👽 Hello World, I'm Clara!
 I'm 19 Years Old, currently graduating in Systems engineering from the Federal University of Minas Gerais (UFMG), from Belo Horizonte-MG.
 I'm new in this Technology Scenario, but I'm learning a bit more each day.
-My interest in programming was born from game passion, which led me to decide that i want to develop for a living.
+My interest in programming was born from game passion, which led me to decide that I want to develop for a living.
 My hoobies are playing games, especially riot and idie ones, listening to music, watching anime and cartoons and sometimes I draw.

 🧩**Connect with me**